probablyok/latex-assignment-template/README.md

 5. Pseudocode formatting with `algorithm2e`.
 # Installation
 1. Install LaTeX [here](https://latex-project.org/get/).
-2. Compile the file from the commandline with
+2. Compile the file from the command line with
 ```
 $ latexmk main.tex
 ```